Towards elite –

 How to join it all up

-In this section we think about total immersion in the process of spatial thinking.
+In this section we think about total immersion in the process of spatial thinking and improving visualisation.
 There is no end to how far you can take this and it requires you to reflect in much more detail on how you prepare for a race and how you respond to the challenges within it.
 This requires a more sophisticated understanding of what is going on when you are navigating and learning how to optimize your ability to use all that you know and have practiced.

 It doesn’t have to all be in words

 A music analogy is helpful.
 A beginner at the piano struggles to translate every note on the score into an action on the page.
 A better pianist sees phrases and can also look ahead as their hands reliably play the notes.
 A concert pianist is so totally immersed in playing that they are hearing the orchestra as much as themselves, they are lost in the emotion of the music and can bring a piece to life.
-They simply couldn’t have words in their head when doing something so complex.
-Did you realize that top level orienteers experience a similar phenomenon?
+They simply couldn’t have irrelevant words in their head when doing something so complex.
+Did you realize that many elite level orienteers experience a similar phenomenon?

 Are you overloading your brain with too much chatter?
 We said earlier, “Don’t talk to other people”.
 It can also be worth talking to yourself less in your inner monologue.
 Orienteering control descriptions are pictorial.
 Can you picture in your mind the feature you are seeking without having to put it into words?
 Or can you abbreviate it to the minimum?
 You can then picture the feature placed in the overall shape of terrain, associated with Notable Features en route, an Attack Point and maybe a Catching Feature.
 Your mind is an awesome spatial information processor, try out what more it can do in terms of visualisation!